 As others have said, the closure of the Uckfield to Lewes line wasn't part of the Beeching cuts - it happened a few years later.
 I believe it was actually making a profit at the time.
 I can't think what possible advantage there was in closing an 8-mile stretch of track that linked up the local network and provided an alternative route to the Brighton mainline.
 Ridiculous decision.

-*JCL since 1976 - FA Cup final, replay and semi, two play-off finals, Hereford, three Championships, seven promotions, five relegations, four home stadiums*
+*JCL since 1976 - FA Cup final, replay and semi, two play-off finals, Hereford, three Championships, eight promotions, five relegations, four home stadiums*